techfano/swam/README.md

 # swam
 Simple Web Application Management, an architectural prototype for modern web applications, using angular AMD, Bootstrap CSS, Grunt and Bower.

+Licensed under MIT.
+Swam is absolutely free for personal or commercial use.

 #Features

 - A simple way to managing your web applications.